+NOTE: E-UTRAN configures WUS parameters (1-to-N mapping between WUS and POs) and gap duration so that it does not impact the MME paging operation, e.g., based on configuration co-ordination between the MME and the eNB.

 For NB-IoT, UE in RRC_IDLE receives paging on the anchor carrier or on a non anchor carrier based on system information.